kestra-io/docs/content/docs/10.configuration-guide/logging.md

 ---
-title: Logging Configuration
+title: Logging
 icon: /docs/icons/admin.svg
 ---

-Here you will find the necessary information for configuring the logging of your Kestra cluster.
+Configure the logging of your Kestra cluster.

 You can change the log behavior in Kestra by adjusting the following configuration parameters: